kenwalker/GettingStartedOrion/Part 2 - User Settings and the Editor.md

 You can also either comment/uncomment or indent/unindent whole selections

 There's also word wrap if you have really long lines and want to see the whole content.

+You can also hide the Outline view and the header and footer portions of the page if you want to purely focus on editing text.